 - Imposing age or developmentally inappropriate expectations on children.
 These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction;

-- Seeing or hearing the ill-treatment of another e.g. where there is domestic violence and abuse;
+- Seeing or hearing the ill-treatment of another e.g. where there is domestic abuse;

 - Exploiting and corrupting children.